Have you ever watched helplessly as your dog swallowed something disgusting or dangerous?

-I thought my dog understood “leave it,” but just the other day we were out walking, and before I had a chance to stop him, he’d picked up and swallowed what I *think* was part of a sandwich.
+I thought my dog Ace understood “leave it,” but one day we were out walking and before I had a chance to stop him, he’d picked up and swallowed what I *think* was part of a sandwich.

 My attempts to firmly tell him “leave it!” were ignored.

 And after he’d swallowed his find in one gulp, he looked at me and wagged his tail.

 But mostly, I was worried my dog had eaten something unsafe.

 I realized I needed to work on a more-solid “leave it” command with Ace so he’d listen to me when it mattered. (“Drop” is another good one.)

 Sure, he’d obey “leave it” in the living room, but not necessarily in “real world” scenarios such as if he was off leash and about to eat or roll on a dead fish.

 With this post, I thought I’d briefly go over how to teach a dog to “leave it.”
 Then I’ll cover some ideas on how to get to a higher level of training.